goblindegook/wp-cas-server/README.txt

 = Filter: cas_server_routes =

-Allows developers to override the default callback mapping, define additional endpoints and provide alternative implementations to the provided methods.
+Allows developers to override the default controller mapping, define additional endpoints and provide alternative implementations to the provided controllers.

+Controllers provided in this fashion should extend the `\Cassava\CAS\Controller\BaseController` class.

 Parameters:

-* _array_ `$cas_routes`: CAS endpoint to callback mapping.
+* _array_ `$cas_routes`: CAS endpoint to controller mapping.

 = Filter: cas_server_response =